bentoml/BentoML/docs/source/frameworks/onnx.rst

 Default Execution Providers Settings
 ------------------------------------

-* When a CUDA compatible GPU is available, BentoML runner will use ``["CUDAExecutionProvider", "CPUExecutionProvider"]`` as the default Execution Providers.
+When a CUDA-compatible GPU is available, BentoML runner will use ``["CUDAExecutionProvider", "CPUExecutionProvider"]`` as the de facto execution providers.
-* When CUDA compatible GPU is not available, BentoML runner will use ``["CPUExecutionProvider"]`` as the default Execution Providers.
+Otherwise, Runner will use ``["CPUExecutionProvider"]`` as the default providers.

 If ``onnxruntime-gpu`` is installed, using ``TensorrtExecutionProvider`` may improve inference runtime.
-You can override the default setting using ``with_options`` when creating the
+You can override the default setting using ``with_options`` when creating a runner:
-runner:

 .. code-block:: python